kevinmatthes/contributing/CONTRIBUTING.md

 holds for types in general, except in cases where exceptions of the tab stop rule allow to use a single space character, such as in parameter lists, for instance.

+For some types, such as `unsigned` or `long` ones, it is not required to also state the `int` type additionally.
+Anyway, the `int` type declaration shall **always** be stated if a number is an integer.

+If available, `typedef` types shall be used instead of their definitions.